James-Joslin/finance-app/README.md

 ## Schema

-The initial Alembic revision creates the dump-derived `people`, `accounts`, and `transactions` tables without seed data.
-It intentionally adds no extra indexes, uniqueness constraints, cascade behavior, authentication tables, or imported legacy data.
+The initial Alembic revision creates the dump-derived `people`, `accounts`, and `transactions` tables.
+The additive Finova revision preserves those records and adds household settings, account safety fields, categories and payee rules, savings goals and private images, recurring items, and budget definitions/snapshots.

-The two API reporting queries are stored under `api/SqlQueries/`; MinIO is no longer required.
+Goal images are stored in PostgreSQL so the documented database backup includes all private app data.
+Uploads accept PNG, JPEG, and WebP files up to 2 MB; SVG uploads are rejected.

 ## Troubleshooting